Clemens Scherzer, MD

 Associate Professor of Neurology at Harvard Medical School

-Clemens Scherzer, MD, is a physician-scientist at Harvard, Brigham and Women's Hospital, and Massachusetts General Hospital.
-Dr. Scherzer leads the Neurogenomics Lab and Parkinson Personalized Medicine Program, and co-founded and co-directs the Biomarkers Program of the Harvard NeuroDiscovery Center.
-He is associate professor of neurology at Harvard Medical School.
+Clemens Scherzer, MD, is a physician-scientist at Harvard Medical School, where he serves as an associate professor of neurology, as well as at Brigham and Women's Hospital and at Massachusetts General Hospital.
+Scherzer leads the Neurogenomics Lab, Parkinson Personalized Medicine Program and the BRAINCODE project.
+He also co-directs the Biomarkers Program of the Harvard NeuroDiscovery Center, which he co-founded.

-Dr. Scherzer completed his neurology residency at Emory University and received the Dr. Paul Beeson and the George C. Cotzias Memorial Awards.
-He serves on the steering committee of the NIH Parkinson's Disease Biomarkers Program, the vision setting panel of the Department of Defense Parkinson Program, and the scientific advisory board of the American Parkinson Disease Foundation.
-He serves on the editorial boards of Neurogenetics and Biomarkers in Medicine.
+Scherzer completed his neurology residency at Emory University and received the Dr. Paul Beeson and the George C. Cotzias Memorial Awards.
+He serves on the Steering Committee of the NIH Parkinson's Disease Biomarkers Program, the Vision Setting Panel of the Department of Defense Parkinson's Research Program and the Scientific Advisory Board of the American Parkinson Disease Foundation.
+He also serves on the editorial boards of the Neurogenetics and Biomarkers in Medicine journals.

 - Identification of Genetic Signatures in the Blood as Biomarkers for Parkinson's Disease (2016)

 - GBA Meta-analysis Initiative: Charting a Path to Success for Clinical Trials in Patients with GBA-PD (2016)

 - Contrasting Pathological Versus Normal Alpha-synuclein Assemblies (2014)

 - Genetic Predictors of Prognosis: GBA and SNCA Meta-Analysis Project (2014)

 - Probing Nurr1 Expression in Parkinsonís Disease (2014)